ShantiAshram/ShantiAshram/README.md

 - **Objectives:**
 A website that serves as the front-facing information and involvement page for anyone wanting to know more about us and our goals.
 It will have many features such as a mission statement, timelines, ways to get involved, contact information, and donations.

-- **Love:** Building our foundation, we start everything with love.
-From peTeaching children to love themselves, and those whom they are surrounded with, will give them a lifetime of lessons- especially to help each other in need.
-Honoring a natural lifestyle, we will teach children to grow their own food, living in an organic lifestyle, which involves a language of love that is able to be passed down from generations to generations.
-Everything starts with a vision, and this one is an impeccable one; touching lives of many.
-We are starting from the ground up, and you can help us take this vision- make it a physical reality.